Category: Acyclic nucleoside phosphonates

 Gilead Sciences developed a prodrug of tenofovir (also known as tenofovir disoproxil).
 This prodrug with enhanced oral absorption is converted by the human body to the active drug tenofovir.

-Truvada combines two different active ingredients, tenofovir and emtricitabine, with synergistic effect, thus reducing the drug dose.
-It was approved in 2006 for AIDS treatment and recently approved as a prophylaxis in the at-risk population.
+- Truvada combines two different active ingredients, tenofovir, and emtricitabine, with a synergistic effect, thus reducing the drug dose.
+It was approved in 2006 for AIDS treatment and later on as prophylaxis in the at-risk population.

 Tenofovir alafenamide fumarate

 Tenofovir alafenamide fumarate/TAF is a novel prodrug of tenofovir.
 It was discovered and developed by Gilead Sciences.
 As a more efficient prodrug, TAF makes it possible to better address life-long therapy in the older and increasingly comorbid HIV-infected population.
 It has better distribution into target cells than tenofovir/TDF, is effective in a much lower dose, and has significantly reduced adverse side effects, namely kidney and bone toxicity.

 - Vemlidy is the trademark of TAF.

 - Genvoya combines elvitegravir, cobicistat, emtricitabine, and TAF (derived from Stribild).

 - Odefsey contains emtricitabine, rilpivirine, and TAF (derived from Complera).

 - Descovy is a combination of emtricitabine with TAF (derived from Truvada).

 - Biktarvy combines TAF with bictegravir and emtricitabine.

 - Symtuza contains TAF, darunavir, cobicistat, and emtricitabine.